demestoss/telegram_disable_stories/README.md

-# Script for Telegram to block all stories adn unblock for specific users
+# Block all Stories in Telegram

 ## Installation